dell/csm-docs/content/docs/concepts/resiliency/_index.md

 pmtu3       podmontest-0   1/1     Running   0          3m6s
  ```

- If CSM for Resiliency detects a problem with a pod caused by a node or other failure that it can initiate remediation for, it will add an event to that pod's events:
+ If Container Storage Module for Resiliency detects a problem with a pod caused by a node or other failure that it can initiate remediation for, it will add an event to that pod's events:
  ```bash
  kubectl get events -n pmtu1
  ```